 Wellness Care

-Dog Pawz is pleased to bring veterinary care services to its Leawood/Prairie Village location as part of our mission to deliver you a healthier and happier dog at the end of a visit to our facility.
+Dog Pawz is pleased to bring veterinary services to Leawood/Prairie Village as part of our mission to deliver you a healthier and happier dog at the end of a visit to our facility.

 Veterinary Wellness Exams

 Veterinary wellness exams are an important component of pet health.
-At this visit here at our Dog Pawz Prairie Village/Leawood location, we will do a physical assessment of your pup, including recording weight, listening to heart and lungs, feeling muscles and bones, checking over skin and coat, inspecting ear canals, assessing dental health, and screening for issues such as internal parasites, heartworm, tick-borne diseases, etc. Regular visits are important for detecting any minor issues before they become serious.
-This is also the time to updated necessary vaccinations to protect against multiple life-threatening diseases.
+At this visit here at Dog Pawz, we will do a physical assessment of your pup, including recording weight, listening to heart and lungs, feeling muscles and bones, checking over skin and coat, inspecting ear canals, assessing dental health, and screening for issues such as internal parasites, heartworm, tick-borne diseases, etc. Regular visits are important for detecting any minor issues before they become serious.
+This is also the time to update necessary vaccinations to protect against multiple life-threatening diseases.

 Veterinary Sick Visits

 If your pup isn’t feeling up to snuff, give us a call.
-We offer same-day sick visit appointments at our Leawood/Prairie Village location to get them on the road to recovery faster.
+We offer same-day sick visit appointments to get them on the road to recovery faster.

 Pet Vaccinations